ewsterrenburg/python-otrs/README.rst

 -  Implements fully communication with the ``GenericTicketConnector`` provided as webservice example by OTRS;
 -  dynamic fields and attachments are supported;
--  authentication is handled programaticaly, per-request or per-session;
+-  authentication is handled programmatically, per-request or per-session;
 -  calls are wrapped in OTRSClient methods;
 -  OTRS XML objects are mapped to Python-style objects see objects.Article and objects.Ticket.